csplib/csplib/Problems/prob065/specification.md

-An OPD problem $\langle v, b, r \rangle$ is to find a matrix of $v$ rows and $b$ columns of $0$-$1$ values such that each row sums to $r$, and the maximum, denoted $\lambda$, of the dot products beween all pairs of distinct rows is minimal.
+An OPD problem $\langle v, b, r \rangle$ is to find a matrix of $v$ rows and $b$ columns of $0$-$1$ values such that each row sums to $r$, and the maximum, denoted $\lambda$, of the dot products between all pairs of distinct rows is minimal.
 Equivalently, the objective is to find $v$ subsets of cardinality $r$ drawn from a given set of $b$ elements, such that the largest intersection of any two of the $v$